-Mission Air Conditioning was called out to perform ac service a home just outside of Houston's Heights in Oak Forest.
-HVAC System was a two year old Goodman and needing repair.
-Aside from the system not operating fully, the customer's dog did a number on my leg when attempting to check the condenser.
-OUCH!!
-Bruising up nicely.
+Mission Air Conditioning was called out to perform AC service at a home just outside of Houston’s Heights in Oak Forest.
+The HVAC System was a two-year-old Goodman needing repair.
+It turns out that the unit was frozen, causing it to break down.
+Let’s take a look at the diagnosis and repair process for a frozen unit.

-- Ice showing on the Suction line (Frozen AC) outside unit
+- Ice on the suction line in the outdoor unit

 - Low Refrigerant

-REPAIR NEXT STEPS: Typically a situation like this will either result in either a minor repair where refrigerant is leaking then the system will be charged correctly OR in a coil replacement under manufacturer warranty due to the age of the unit.
-Many times the manufacturer will cover the cost of the part but not the cost of labor.
-Though not cheap (free) customers in this situation at least are helped out by the manufacturer by receiving a free item.
-Still frustrating for many but getting some relief via the air conditioning service repair is appreciated.
+Typically, a situation like this will result in either a minor repair to patch the refrigerant leak and correct the charge or replacing the coil under manufacturer warranty due to the age of the unit.
+Most of the time, the manufacturer will cover the cost of the part but not the cost of labor.
+While the repair won’t be free, customers in this situation receive a free item from the manufacturer to help with the cost.

 If your AC goes out, do a quick check for ice, which will look a bit like snow, on the outdoor unit.
 If you find ice, turn the system off to thaw out.
 This should take about two hours.
 Once the system is thawed and dry, turn it back on for some temporary cooling.
 While this will hold you over until a technician can take a closer look, it’s not a permanent fix, especially if you have low refrigerant levels.

 If your AC freezes, the experts at Mission AC are here to help.
 Contact us today and start a service request, and we’ll come to your home and repair the problem as fast as possible.